FikhiA/react-nx-summary/README.md

 ---

-The `apps` folder contains the code of all apps, which 2 was created by default right now: The `bookstore` app and its Cypress end-to-end (e2e) tests.
+The `apps` folder contains the code of all apps, inside of which 2 has been created by default right now:
+- The `bookstore` app, and
+- Its end-to-end (e2e) tests using Cypress.

 The `libs` folder contains our libraries, currently empty.